sammcj/smcleod/content/posts/2022-10-31-contributing-to-open-source/index.md

 - You get exposed to ideas and ways of thinking you may not be familiar with.
 - You gain meaningful experience that you can speak to throughout your career, with your clients and in job interviews (on either side of the table).

-{{< admonition tip "Contributing doesn't mean you have to understand the code base and submit code fixes" >}}
-It can be as simple as making sure you log bugs/issues publicly, making your work visible and updating incorrect or missing documentation.
+_It can be as simple as making sure you log bugs/issues publicly, making your work visible and updating incorrect or missing documentation._
-{{< /admonition >}}

 ---